 Extra cost items in catering

-- Transport: fuel, vehicle wear and tear, driving time
+- Transport: fuel, vehicle maintenance, driving time

-- Setup time: arrival, setup, cleanup
+- Setup time: arrival, equipment setup, post-event cleanup

-- Insurance: liability outside your own premises
+- Insurance: liability coverage outside your restaurant premises

 ⚠️ Note: